Qualifying Your Glass Countertops Fabricator

 Black Glass countertops are similar to White glass…but a deep, pure opaque high gloss black.
 These will get hot in direct sunlight.

 Recycled Glass Countertops is a matrix made up of small chips of colorful recycled glass chips in a binder and sold in slabs.
+Sea Glass countertops are also popular.
 A concrete based binder for your recycled glass countertops will require a sealant application.
 A resin-based binder will stand up to stains better, but can’t be used outdoors…UV light will degrade it.
 Many choices for colors and binders are available.
 Vetrazzo, IceStone, Geos are notable brands.

 Textures for Glass Countertops